The Wildsea: Gameplay

 When characters suffer damage from enemies or environmental obstacles (generally called hazards), they have to mark a number of boxes on their aspects, which might make them unavailable for use if all boxes are marked, requiring the character to spend time and resources during montages to make the aspects usable again.
 They can also choose to take an injury instead, which acts as a negative aspect, inhibiting the character in some way (which can range from a broken limb to a supernatural disease with a unique effect) until they recover.
 Additionally, witnessing or being forced to do terrible things (such as engaging in cannibalism, or encountering a leviathan creature) may force the player to mark one of their mires, bringing out one of the character's negative habits (forcing them to take Cut on actions that contradict their active mires) until they are able to relax in safety.
 Despite all the damage a wildsailor might struggle with, character death in The Wildsea is a narrative event, not a mechanical one - it is entirely up to a player to decide if and when their character should die and be retired from play.

 Character advancement is handled by achieving and recording narrative milestones (minor ones that can be gained roughly once per session, or major ones granted by completing multi-session story arcs), whether those in accordance with the wildsailors' personal drives, or handed out by the Firefly based on the group's accomplishments, which are then used to gain new skill and language ranks and to gain new aspects (or combine existing ones), while the crew's ship can be upgraded by trading in cargo (resources far too large for individual characters to carry, like crates or precious furniture) at workshops and shipyards in port.

+Influences

+The game was influenced by video games such Bastion, Fallen London (and other games set in its fictional universe); tabletop roleplaying games such as Heart: The City Beneath, Blades in the Dark, and Belly of the Beast; as by new weird fiction like China Miéville's Bas-Lag series.